-FTC refers to an individual's failure, without good cause, to do what SSA/DDS has
+FTC refers to a beneficiary or recipient's failure, without good cause, to do what

-If essential forms are not received within 14 calendar days from the date of the confirmatory
+If essential forms are not received within 14 calendar days from the date of the confirmation

-review notice, follow up with the individual, payee, and representative via telephone
+of review notice, follow up with the beneficiary or recipient, representative payee,

 If the CDR forms are still not received:

-Forward an assistance request (AR) to the FO requesting an attempt to contact the
+Forward an AR to the FO requesting an attempt to contact the beneficiary or recipient,

-Indicate that this is a FTC case; the individual has not returned the forms or refuses
+Indicate that this is an FTC case; the beneficiary or recipient has not returned the